phaubertin/jinue/doc/init-process.md

 * `n_mappings` number of mapping structures.
 * `ramdisk`index of the segment structure that represent the extracted RAM disk.
-* `hints` contains advice the application is free to use or disregard:
+* `hints` contains advice the initial process is free to use or
+  disregard:
   * `physaddr` physical address from which to start allocating memory sequentially.
-  * `physlimit`physical address beyond which the application should not allocate memory sequentially starting from `physaddr`.
+  * `physlimit`physical address beyond which the initial process should not allocate memory sequentially starting from `physaddr`.

-The application is free to allocate memory anywhere that is described a user memory by the kernel memory map (see the [GET_USER_MEMORY](syscalls/get-user-memory.md) system call) and that is not identified as in use by one of the segment structures, as long as the loader has exited.
+As long as the loader has exited, the initial process is free to allocate memory anywhere that is described as user memory by the kernel memory map (see the [GET_USER_MEMORY](syscalls/get-user-memory.md) system call) and that is not identified as in use by one of the segment structures.
 It is also free to either map the extracted RAM disk for its own use or instead reclaim that memory.
-However, early in its startup process, the application might need to allocate memory before it has processed all this information and while the loader is still resident.
+However, early in its startup process, the initial process might need to allocate memory before it has processed all this information and while the loader is still resident.
 It is in this situation that the `physaddr` and `physlimit` hints are most useful.

 #### The Segment Structure

-The segment structure contains the following members:
+Each segment structure describes a range of memory that is used either by the initial process or by the extracted RAM disk.
+Its members are as
+follow:

 * `addr` physical address of the start of the segment
 * `size` size of the segment in bytes